Kansas Volunteer Commission (KVC) and National and Community Service (CNCS)

 Grants to Kansas nonprofits, faith-based organizations, IHEs, city or county government agencies, labor organizations, and Tribes to engage national service volunteers in community strengthening projects.
-A mandatory preliminary application is due on January 5, 2018.
-Eligible community programs are those that focus on the areas of veterans and military families, disaster services, economic opportunity and education, and serving under-resourced and rural communities.
+A mandatory preliminary application must be submitted before applying.
+Eligible community programs are those that focus on the areas of veterans and military families, disaster services, economic opportunity, education, and serving under-resourced rural communities.

 In order to receive priority consideration, applicants must demonstrate that the priority area as outlined by the KVC is a significant part of the program focus and intended outcomes and must include a high quality program design.
 Responses that propose programs for the purpose of receiving priority consideration are not guaranteed funding.